python-control/Slycot/README.rst

 From source without conda (Linux, macOS, Windows)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unpack the course code to a directory of your choice,
+Unpack the source code to a directory of your choice,
 e.g. ``/path/to/slycot_src/``

 If you need to specify a specific compiler, set the environment variable FC